 I’d like to start off today by just saying thank you to those of you who tune into the podcast or read these show notes each week.
 If you are new here, today I am not going to be talking about Pinterest, but diving into some of my personal life.
 If you’re not quite ready for that, go back and check out episode 100 of the podcast.
 You’ll find the top ten Simple Pin podcast episodes there and that should keep you occupied for a while.

-Notes: If you’re moved to donate to children in foster care, Simple Pin is hosting a campaign with Together We Rise to raise $10,000 for their birthday boxes campaign.
+Note –> If you’re moved to donate to children in foster care, Simple Pin is hosting a campaign with Together We Rise to raise $10,000.
 Consider giving here.
-The campaign ends December 26, 2018.
+The campaign ends December 3, 2019

 You may have listened to episode 27, The Simple Pin Story, which talks all about how I got started and episode 62, where I talk about building a team.
 If you haven’t, those are two good ones to listen to that will help you understand a little more about Simple Pin and who I am as a business owner.